safidea/engine/README.md

   - [x] Contact form (Typeform alternative)
 - [x] Write the json schema of the engine from typescript interfaces
 - [x] Write the config validator from the json schema
-- [ ] Write a tests runner for this config (as a standalone tool / package)
+- [ ] Write the spec tester for a config
 - [ ] Develop the new engine by TDD

 **Notes:**